-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of Klamath County Library Service District (the District) as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise District's basic financial statements, and have issued our report thereon dated December 21,2020.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities and each major fund of Klamath County Library Service District (the District), a component unit of Klamath County, Oregon, as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise District's basic financial statements, and have issued our report thereon dated December 22, 2021.
 Our report includes a disclaimer of opinion over the financial statements of the aggregate discretely presented component units, Klamath County Library Foundation and Friends of the Klamath County Library, which were not audited, and accordingly this report does not include reporting on internal control over financial reporting or instances of reportable noncompliance associated with Klamath County Library Foundation and Friends of the Klamath County Library.